yeeezy/splash-party/README.md

 * **stripesUrl**: if you set fuckNikeTalk to true, set this to your local /// url
 * **hmacOnly**: "hmac mode" - a browser passing splash won't pop the window open, it will only print out the cookies, sitekey, and save the source code.
 Use this if you're only interested in getting hmac cookie and transfering them to your own browser
 * **gCookies**: an array of cookies, **do not leave empty, it will cause program to crash**.
 See [this repo](https://github.com/yeeezy/captcha-cookies) for explanation on how to build the array.
 Used properly this will let you through captcha without solving 10 times
+* **SKU**: only relevant for /// users, the current product SKU
+* **locale**: only relevant for /// users, your adidas locale

 ### Page Source
 After bypassing the Adidas waiting room/splash page, the app will automatically create a `page-source` directory, where it will save the product page's source code.

-If you have auto-upload on, your source will be uploaded to https://glot.io/users/yeeezy/snippets

-###Variable Print Out
+### Variable Print Out
 When a browser reaches the product page, it will attempt to extract and print the sitekey, client-id and captcha-dup.

 ### /// Integration